sensu/sensu-docs/content/sensu-go/5.18/guides/secrets-management.md

 ##### Create your Vault secrets provider

-_**NOTE**: In Vault's dev server, TLS is not enabled, so you won't be able to use certificate-based authentication._

 Use `sensuctl create` to create your secrets provider, `vault`.
 In the code below, replace `ROOT_TOKEN` with the `Root Token` value for your Vault dev server.
 Then, run: